csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * If not using heroku, install python dependencies using `pip install -r requirements.txt`
  * To run the server: `python app/main.py`

- * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
- * Briefly describe instructions for setting up and running the application (think a true README).

  ## Deployment and Github Workflow

-Describe your Git / GitHub workflow.
-Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.
- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Describe your overall deployment process from writing code to viewing a live applicatioon
- * What deployment tool(s) are you using and how
- * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

 Our main process from writing code to a live application is: